Social media is now an integral part of our everyday lives.

 Now, compare results to the results you got previously to monitor trends.

 2. Follower Count/Audience Growth Rate

-Tracking the total number of people following your page is the obvious way to determine whether your business is successfully reaching the right type of audience.
+Tracking the total number of people following your page is a way to know if your business is reaching the right type of audience.

 Remember, the higher SSoV indicates people admire your brand and mention it within their social circles.